Pennsylvania / Bucks County

 What is the housing market like in Bristol, PA?

-The housing market in Bristol is stable, with a median home price of $234,000 and average rent for a two-bedroom at $1,350.
-Over half of the homes are owner-occupied, and the area has seen a healthy 5.1% increase in home values over the past year.
-Low foreclosure and vacancy rates make it a secure market for both buyers and renters.
+The local housing market is strong, with a median home price of $234,000 and an owner-occupied rate of nearly 57%.
+The market has seen a 5.1% appreciation over the past year, and rental vacancy rates remain moderate at 6.0%.
+Bristol offers a mix of stability and opportunity for both buyers and renters.

 $234,000